Results & Certificates

 Midflight Learners

-For learners who are midflight (have completed the first year of a two-year qualification), many awarding organisations will not release any interim or unit results.
+You are midflight if you have completed the first year of a 2 year qualification.
+Many awarding organisations will not release interim unit results for students unless the unit has been externally assessed.

-Please return to college as planned in September to continue your course.
+Please return to College as planned in September to complete your course.

 • A Levels